 With the data presented, it stands out the academic and managerial importance of the subject this paper will deal with.
-Academically, there is a lack of discussion and understanding about indicators that might contribute to the consolidation of studies geared towards sports marketing (Kang, 2002;Filo, Funk & O'Brien, 2010).
+Academically, there is a lack of discussion and understanding about indicators that might contribute to the consolidation of studies geared towards sports marketing (Kang, 2002; Filo, Funk & O'Brien, 2010).
 With this goal, the present research seeks to aid in generating theoretical discussion and has the objective of analyzing the antecedents of purchase intention of soccer club sports products by the fans.
 For this, a theoretical model was created, then, a descriptive research applied with 1056 questionnaires among fans.
 The collected data was analyzed with the set of techniques from the Structural Equation Modeling (SEM).

-3 Theoretical Background and Hypotheses
+II.
+Theoretical Background and Hypotheses

 Purchase intention is one of the main topics of study in the area of contemporary consumer behavior.
 It is common to find in marketing, models that analyze the influence of constructs such as loyalty and brand image in the purchase intention of consumers.
 This paper intends to test this influence, within the context of fans of Brazilian soccer clubs, using still other constructs such as: psychological attachment, emotional attachment, brand extension and awareness and associations.
 According to the Figure 01, which represents the hypothetical model in this paper; the purchase intention could be mediated by the loyalty construct, which receives direct influence from psychological attachment and emotional attachment.
-Paired to this, purchase Studies suggest that psychological behavior is one of the pillars that sustain a relationship ??Berry & Parasumaran, 1991;Morgan & Hunt, 1994).
-Reinforcing this thought Bauer et al. (2008) detected that the level of psychological attachment of fans is correlated to the level of loyalty.
+Paired to this, purchase intention could be mediated by the image of the club, receiving direct influence from brand extension and awareness and associations.